nutjob-laboratories/erk/README.txt

 # Frequently asked questions

+## Is _Ərk_ designed for multiple users?

+Not directly, as all its configuration files are stored in _Ərk_'s installation directory.
+However, there are three command-line options you can use to manage settings for different users:

+* `--config` : This tells _Ərk_ to use a user-specified file for most configuration options.
+* `--user` : This tells _Ərk_ to use a user-specified user settings file.
+Stored in this file are nickname and username settings, server connection history, the disabled plugins list, and other user specific data.
+* `--format` : This tells _Ərk_ to use a user-specified text display settings.
+This sets what colors and formatting is used to display text in the client.

+This allows users to set specific configuration files for different users, and can be set in a shortcut or batch file.
+Configuration and user setting files are JSON, and the text format settings file is CSS.
+If the filename passed to _Ərk_ is not found, _Ərk_ will create the file and fill it with default settings.

+More command-line settings can be viewed by executing _Ərk_ with the `--help` command-line flag.

 ## What does "erk" mean?

 The previous name for this client was "Quirc", but after working on it for a while, I discovered that there was already an IRC client named [Quirc](https://quirc.org/).
 I was asking for some name suggestions in IRC, when one of the users in the channel suggested "Erk", because "that's how you pronouce IRC".
 And thus **Erk** was born.